zakodium/lactame-action/README.md

 Version to use for this publication.

 Defaults to `'version'` that is defined in `package.json`.
 Allows to specify `HEAD` for example to deploy on each commit.

+## Release

+Release is done using github actions.